r0zetta/alien_ecology/README.md

 at the command line.
 To see visual output, append **-v** to the above command line.
 Note that ursina aggressively leaks memory, so don't leave the visual simulator running for too long.

+You can view stats from the experiment by running the accompanying plot_stats.ipynb notebook.

 All other options will require editing the file itself, since I didn't bother parameterizing them.
 Look for class game_space and edit the inputs to the init function.
 Here are a few tips:

 - **hidden_size** defines the shape of the hidden layers in the neural network